assembl/assembl/doc/configuration.rst

     The public key of the sentry project of this server

 \*sentry_secret:\
-    The public key of the sentry project of this server
+    The private key of the sentry project of this server

 \*sentry_host:\
     The hostname of the sentry server